 Many interpretations have been advanced for the surname MacLochlainn, which is commonly said to have been of Norse origin, including "men of the fiord-land or lakes, strong at sea and sons of the sea."
 But these interpretations are based on the Irish root "Loch" meaning lough or lake and are clearly of Irish origin.
 In the ancient annals of Ireland, however, the homeland of the Norse invaders of the 9th and 10th centuries was invariably referred to by the annalists as "Lochlan," often found in the text as "Tir na Lochlannaigh" or the "land of the Norsemen."

-association with Loch (Gaelic for lake).
-Irish experts
+and a folk-entymological association with Loch (Gaelic for

-a Norse personal name, but there is no support for this
+"Lochlan" was a Norse personal name, but there is no

-thesis in traditional Norse genealogies and if the name
+support for this thesis in traditional Norse genealogies and if

-the name did originate as a personal name amoung the Norse it did
+the name did originate as a personal name amoung the Norse it did so

 "Lochlan" therefor indicates intermarriage with